Discover Welsh foods.

 Not just in Wales, but all regions of the UK have their variations on the bread, sage and pigs liver dish.
 This has memories of large trays being cooked and given to all relatives when pigs were slaughtered on the farm.
-These days they are available at we the local butchers.
+These days they are available at the local butchers.
 Which are far tastier than the supermarket versions.
-Another traditional Welsh foods.
+Another traditional Welsh food.

 Wales produces almost a hundred different cheeses.
 If you searched in the average supermarket locally, you would see very few examples beyond Welsh Cheddar or Caerphilly.
 Caerphilly cheese has not been made in Wales for decades.
 But there are so many cheeses that are worthy of seeking out and a little internet research would guide you.
 Our go to places to buy these products would be a local monthly food market, the local Penyfodau farm shop in Fforestfach or the cheese stalls at Swansea Market.